A worldwide problem

 Asthma is a chronic inflammatory disorder of the airways.
 It can manifest itself in wheezing, tightness of the chest, or breathlessness.
 It can begin in childhood, adolescence or adulthood, and may improve or deteriorate with age.

 Asthma is a problem worldwide.
-It affects an estimated 339 million people and causes 417,000 deaths a year, or more than 1,000 per day.
+It affects an estimated 300 million people and causes more than 1,000 deaths per day.
 Absence from school and days lost from work are substantial social and economic consequences of asthma.
 The World Health Organization has estimated that 15 million disability-adjusted life years (DALYS) are lost annually due to asthma, representing 1% of the total global disease burden.

 One way of looking at the problem of asthma might be to say that, if the price of controlling asthma seems high, the cost of not treating asthma – in time lost from work, hospital admissions, and premature death – is even higher.